Guide

 Types of Government Tenders in Australia Explained

 RFT, EOI, Panel, Standing Offer, Multi-Use List.
-What each one actually means and which ones are worth your time.
+What each one usually means and how to decide which ones are worth pursuing.

 Section 01